Arena (Star Trek: The Original Series): Writing

-Arena was Gene L Coon's first episode as script writer.

-According to an account by Herbert Solow in the book Inside Star Trek, The Real Story, the similarity to Brown's short story may have come from a subconscious inspiration.
-After Coon had written what he thought was an original script, Desilu's research department, headed by Kellam de Forest, noted the similarity.
-It was therefore agreed that Desilu's Business Affairs office would call Brown and offer a fair price for the story, before it was shot and broadcast.
-Brown agreed without knowing that the script had already been written; he was granted screen credit for the story.
+"Arena" was the first episode scripted by Gene L Coon.
+According to an account by Herbert F. Solow in the book Inside Star Trek, The Real Story, the episode's similarity to the often-reprinted Fredric Brown original short story may have come from a subconscious inspiration.
+After Coon had written what he believed to be an entirely original script, Desilu's research department, headed by Kellam de Forest, noted the similarity.
+It was therefore agreed that Desilu's business affairs office would call Brown and offer a fair price for the story, before it was shot and broadcast.
+Brown, not knowing that the script had already been written, was granted screen credit for the story.

 Connections

-This episode introduced elements to the Star Trek canon, including the Gorn species, the Metron species and the planet Cestus III.
-Cestus III is mentioned later as the home planet of Star Trek: Deep Space Nine character Kasidy Yates, and is referenced in Star Trek non-canon novels.
+This episode introduced elements to the Star Trek canon, including the Gorn species, the Metron species, and the planet Cestus III.
+Cestus III is mentioned later as the home planet of Star Trek: Deep Space Nine character Kasidy Yates, and is referenced in noncanonical Star Trek novels.

-In the 2010s, actor William Shatner re-enacted his battle fighting the Gorn, for an advertisement for the 2013 Star Trek video game (Kelvin timeline).
-In the spot they have a similar fight, but it takes place in a modern day living room and starts with the two playing a console video game together in co-op mode.
+In the 2010s, actor William Shatner re-enacted his battle fighting the Gorn for an advertisement for the 2013 Star Trek video game (Kelvin timeline).
+In the spot they have a similar fight, but it takes place in a modern-day living room and starts with the two playing the video game together in co-op mode.

+The Gorn reappear several times in the prequel series Star Trek: Strange New Worlds which establishes that while official first contact with the Gorn had not yet occurred by the time of "Arena," the Federation was well aware of their existence with the Enterprise even preventing a full-scale Gorn invasion of Federation space several years before "Arena."
+In "Memento Mori," La'An Noonien Singh, a descendant of Khan Noonien Singh, explains that plenty of people have seen the Gorn before, they just never lived to talk about it.

+The Star Trek: Strange New Worlds season 3 episode "Terrarium" serves as a prequel to this episode with Lieutenant Erica Ortegas and a Gorn pilot forced into a similar situation by the Metrons several years earlier who wanted to see if peace between humans and the Gorn was possible.
+Unlike Kirk and the Gorn captain, Ortegas and the Gorn pilot cooperate with and befriend each other, but La'An kills the Gorn upon arriving to rescue Ortegas.
+At the end of "Terrarium," the Metron erases Ortegas' memory of their meeting and suggests that the Metrons will study the situation further in the future.

 Reception

-In 2010, SciFiNow ranked this the second best episode of the original series.

-Zack Handlen of The A.V.
+In 2009, Zack Handlen of The A.V.
 Club gave the episode an 'A−' rating, noting the episode's influence and noting the use of a theme of Star Trek, the "uncertainty of exploration".

+In 2010, SciFiNow ranked this in the top-10 episodes of the original series.

-In 2013, The Hollywood Reporter, ranked the Kirk vs. Gorn fight as one of the top 15 key moments of the original series.
+In 2013, The Hollywood Reporter, ranked the Kirk vs. Gorn fight as one of the top-15 key moments of the original series.

-In a ranking in 2017 of the "25 greatest episodes" of all Star Trek, including later series, "Arena" was ranked as the 6th best.
-At that time there were about 726 episodes of Star Trek television.